Alfo5123/Connect4/README.md

 ### About the game

-Connect 4 is a two-player game in which the players first choose a color and then take turns dropping colored discs from the top into a seven-column, six-row vertically suspended grid.
+Connect 4 is a two-player game in which the players take turns dropping colored discs from the top into a seven-column, six-row vertically suspended grid.
 The pieces fall straight down, occupying the next available space within the column.
 The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own discs.

 It must be noted that this is a solved game (the first player can always win with *right* moves), the purpose of this project is mianly to implement the algorithm and test its performance in a simple game.
 We encourage users to find those *right* moves!

 ### The algorithm

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Monte Carlo Tree Search is a recently proposed algorithm that combines

 ## Running the game